Utah Admin. Code R315-261-4 - Exclusions

 secondary materials is not addressed under a hazardous waste part B permit or

-interim status standards prior to transferring hazardous secondary material.
+interim status standards before transferring hazardous secondary material.

 Documentation and certification shall be made available upon request by the

-Director within 72 hours, or within a longer period of time as specified by the
+director within 72 hours, or within a longer period as specified by the

 title of an authorized representative of the hazardous secondary material